 Factually speaking, centering prayer is not prayer!
 Prayer is praying to Someone, and it is a relationship with Someone: God.
 Centering prayer does not pray to God, relate with Him, nor does it meditate on Him in any way.

-Rather, centering prayer seeks to quiet the mind to a state of zero or complete nothingness by using a mantra, a sacred word that a person slowly repeats.
+Rather, centering prayer seeks to quiet the mind to a state of complete nothingness by using a mantra, a sacred word that a person slowly repeats.
 It can be any word and does not even have to be a religious word.

 According to Keating, the purpose of this mantra is to help a person remove all thoughts from one’s mind, even holy thoughts.
 Over time, it creates a mental void and a blank state within a person which Keating says allows us to “consent to God.”